webpack/webpack.js.org/src/content/contribute/plugin-patterns.md

 You may also feed new file paths into the watch graph to receive compilation triggers when those files change.
 Simply push valid file paths into the `compilation.fileDependencies` array to add them to the watch.
 Note: the `fileDependencies` array is rebuilt in each compilation, so your plugin must push its own watched dependencies into each compilation to keep them under watch.

+W> Note that `compilation.fileDependencies`, `compilation.contextDependencies` and `compilation.missingDependencies` are now a `Set` instead of a `Sortable Set` and thus no longer sorted.

 ## Changed chunks

 Similar to the watch graph, it's fairly simple to monitor changed chunks (or modules, for that matter) within a compilation by tracking their hashes.